Garrana/MEAArc/README.md

 ### 5- Pilot deployment

 the below activities should be carried out in the pilot Deployment session
-   1- Azure Arc agent deployment into the selected 10-20 VMs
+   1- Azure Arc agent deployment into the selected 5+ Servers.
+Servers can be Virtual or Phyiscal machines from the supported OS list
    2- Verifying that the servers are projected to Azure portal
    3- Applying the specific agreed use cases in the pilot planning session
    4- Demonstrating the use cases and projected servers to the customer

-### 6- Advanced Azure Arc Plan
+### 6- Future Plans

 the below activities should be carried out in the Advanced Azure Arc plan
-   1- Identifying  potential additional sites/servers , use cases and plans for Arc including but not limited to
+   1- Identifying  potential additional sites/servers, use cases and plans for Arc including but not limited to

             Azure Policy ( advanced )
             Azure Monitor